ICanBoogie/MessageBus/README.md

 ## Asserting messages before dispatching

-The [AssertingMessageBus][] decorator can be used to assert message before they are dispatched.
+The [AssertingMessageBus][] decorator can be used to assert messages before they are dispatched.
 One could use the assertion to reject messages that require special permissions.

 ```php